 The Sewage Lagoon is located on the east end of the MSC Weather Station and southeast of the Hydrogen Balloon Release building, on the shores of Slidre Fjord.
 The lagoon is approximately 75 m x 14 m and is separated from the fjord by a 3 m wide berm.
 Grey and black water from the AES Operations building is pumped into the lagoon via an aboveground pipe.
-The lagoon is drained once a year when it reaches capacity, usually in July.
+The lagoon is drained twice per year, once when it reaches capacity, usually in July, and a second time prior to freezing in August in order to provide maximum possible capacity available for the winter season.
 The land slopes toward the south and the fjord.